 Palliative care enhances the quality of life of people with a life-limiting illness.
 It does this by preventing and relieving suffering.

-Palliative care may include:
+- Palliative care includes

 - Help with decisions about treatments